US STOCKS-Dow, S&P 500 fall on Fed nervousness; Nasdaq inches up

 Declining issues outnumbered advancing ones on the NYSE by 1,607 to 1,429, for a 1.12-to-1 ratio; on the Nasdaq, 1,384 issues rose and 1,330 fell, for a 1.04-to-1 ratio favoring advancers.

-The S&P 500 posted 26 new 52-week highs and three new lows; the Nasdaq Composite recorded 112 new highs and 62 new lows.
-(Editing by Nick Zieminski and James Dalgleish)
+The S&P 500 posted 26 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 112 new highs and 62 new lows.
+(Editing by Nick Zieminski)

 * Questerre energy - offering of up to 3 million class "A" common shares at $0.49 per common share Source text for Eikon: Further company coverage: